khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Autofocus:**  The first focusable item should be auto-focused within the modal dialog so that the user can tab in the modal and not become stuck behind the overlay.
 This behavior follows the [accessibility guidelines](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html) for modals.

-**Scrolling** The height of the modal is determined by the content.
+**Scrolling:** The height of the modal is determined by the content.
 Some users have smaller screens, so for these instances where the content requires scrolling, it's best practice to extend the height of the modal below the window to avoid double scrolling.
 Alternatively, consider taking the user to another page in instances where a tall modal requires the user to scroll more than a few times to consume all the content.

+**Animation:** Modals should always appear from the top of the viewport with an **0.15s** ease-in entry animation from the top to the bottom.

 [Sketch measure preview for modals](https://gitlab-org.gitlab.io/gitlab-design/hosted/andy/ce%23187-modal-documentation-spec-previews/)